generalistprogrammer/generalistprogrammer.github.io/about.md

 Founded in 2020, Generalist Programmer exists to bridge the gap between technical execution and business leadership.
 We help CTOs, engineering managers, and technology leaders navigate the complex challenges of building and scaling software organizations.

+This publication is part of the broader Generalist Programmer network, which includes our main blog at [generalistprogrammer.com](https://generalistprogrammer.com), where we publish in-depth articles, tutorials, and industry analysis for technology leaders.

 Our focus is simple: **practical, actionable insights that you can implement immediately.**

 We cut through the hype cycles and vendor marketing to deliver honest, experience-driven guidance on technology leadership, team building, and strategic decision-making.
+Our insights are drawn from real-world experience building and scaling multiple technology businesses across different industries.

 ## Who We Are

 ### Alex Jordan - Founder & Editor-in-Chief

 Alex Jordan founded Generalist Programmer after spending 12+ years moving up the technology leadership ladder—from junior software engineer to CTO at multiple venture-backed startups.
+Since 2021, he has focused on building and advising technology companies, launching multiple successful products across different verticals.

 **Background:**
 - Computer Science degree from UC Berkeley (2011)